dwdas9/home/articles/Docker/14_KubernetesTypes.md

 # <span style="color: blueviolet;Font-family: Segoe UI, sans-serif;">Types of Kubernetes</span>

 Kubernetes is a system for managing containerized applications, but there are many ways to set it up based on your needs.
-The table below summriazes the various available kubernetes offerings:
+The table below summriazes the various available kubernetes 'brands':

 ## <span style="color: MediumOrchid;Font-family: Segoe UI, sans-serif;">Kubernetes Brands<span>